Sunday, 10 May 2020

 Promotion to Division One of that league was achieved in their debut season.
 A few years later ‘The Millers’ joined the Kent County Amateur League; going on to lift the Division Three West title in 1936-37.

-Cray Valley moved to become members of the South London Alliance from the 1954-55 season.
+Cray Valley moved to join the South London Alliance from the 1954-55 season.
 The team were crowned as Division One champions in 1979-80 before lifting the Premier Division title in 1981-82.

 The club had played up until that point at the Paper Mills Sports Ground in St Paul’s Cray.
 However, when the mill shut in 1981, the club were forced to use several different grounds.